mesos/kafka/README.md

 test
 ```

-This is an alpha version.
+This is an beta version.

 Typical Operations
 ===================